JustRayCB/digital-twin-master-thesis/docs/briefs/systemPatterns.md

 data and passes it along.
 This makes the workflow easier to manage and test in pieces.

+Within preprocessing, a dedicated **StateProvider abstraction** shields the validation, imputation, and smoothing layers from Spark internals. `SparkStateProvider` translates `GroupState` payloads into the typed `SensorState` dataclass so that historical context, flatline markers, and rolling windows stay consistent in both streaming code and unit tests.
+This keeps the pipeline deterministic and swappable should state storage move outside Spark.

 The codebase heavily utilizes **Object-Oriented Programming (OOP)** principles within each module.
 Classes and objects represent key abstractions (e.g., a SensorManager class for the data collector, or a KafkaService in the communication module).